yt-dlp/yt-dlp/README.md

 **tl;dr:** [navigate me to examples](#format-selection-examples).
 <!-- MANPAGE: END EXCLUDED SECTION -->

-The simplest case is requesting a specific format, for example with `-f 22` you can download the format with format code equal to 22.
+The simplest case is requesting a specific format; e.g. with `-f 22` you can download the format with format code equal to 22.
 You can get the list of available format codes for particular video using `--list-formats` or `-F`.
 Note that these format codes are extractor specific.

 You can also use a file extension (currently `3gp`, `aac`, `flv`, `m4a`, `mp3`, `mp4`, `ogg`, `wav`, `webm` are supported) to download the best quality format of a particular file extension served as a single file, e.g. `-f webm` will download the best quality format with the `webm` extension served as a single file.